C-CorporationsPublic Benefit CompanyOpen CharterBiennial reporting requirements for public benefit companies

 OCV companies are U.S. Delaware C-Corps.
 When applicable, we would also consider a Public Benefit Company (PBC) structure.

-C-Corporations are the standard entity type for venture backed companies because they allow for easy stock issuance and transfer, the ability to raise capital through the sale of stock, and provide limited liability for shareholders.
+C-corporations are the standard entity type for venture-backed companies because they allow for easy stock issuance and transfer, the ability to raise capital through the sale of stock, and provide limited liability for shareholders.
 Additionally, C-Corporations can have multiple classes of stock, which is useful for creating different levels of ownership and control.

-Public Benefit Companies are C-corporations created which are legally bound by inclusion in their corporate charter (certificate of incorporation) of a set of specific public benefits as part of their statement of purpose.
+Public Benefit Companies are for-profit corporations created which are legally bound by inclusion in their corporate charter (certificate of incorporation) of a set of specific public benefits as part of their statement of purpose.
+When it's appropriate, OCV will consider incorporating a company as a public benefit company with the associated public good being associated with their stewardship of open-source software.

-OCV will consider incorporating as an OPC when
+OCV will consider incorporating as a public benefit company when,

-• safeguarding the open source project is essential
+- safeguarding the open source project is essential

-• the company is not leveraging more than one open source project
+- the company is not leveraging more than one open source project

-• the consideration is business-driven
+- the consideration is business-driven

-Founders who elect to incorporate as an OPC will need to understand reporting responsibilities and consequences.
+Founders who elect to incorporate as a public benefit company will need to understand reporting responsibilities and consequences.

 Biennial reporting requirements for public benefit companies